GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 2. Click the **FileVault** tab.

-3. If you see **Turn on FileVault**, click the lock icon and use your Touch ID or enter your password to unlock.
+3. If you see **Turn on FileVault**, click the lock icon, and then use your Touch ID or enter your password to unlock.

 4. Click **Turn on FileVault**.